Firmer U.S. dollar boosts corporate interest in currency hedging

 To view a graphic on The U.S. dollar's April-June quarter, click: reut.rs/2JyV0xg

+“We don’t hedge because we don’t think we’re differentially better at predicting FX, and hedging only mitigates the movements over the short run, like six months,” a Netflix spokesman said.

-The company, which does not plan to change its stance on currency hedging, will try to move more of its costs offshore, to help create a natural hedge, a Netflix spokesman said.
+The company, which does not plan to change its stance on currency hedging, will try to move more of its costs offshore, to help create a natural hedge, the company said.

 That approach is favored by an increasing number of companies.